invertase/rdash-angular/README.md

-## AngularJS + Bootstrap Responsive Dashboard
+## jQuery + Bootstrap Responsive Dashboard

 This dashboard front-end was created as I was lacking a simple responsive but slick looking dashboard for another project of mine.
-Other free dashboards were bloated with external plugins and required a lot of hackery out of the box - plus the fact many were powered by jQuery.
+Other free dashboards were bloated with external plugins and required a lot of hackery out of the box.
 The design takes inspiration from other dashboards around, but the code to create the layout is my own.
 Feel free to chop it up as much as you want.

-Live Example:
+Live Example (uses Angular JS):
 * http://ehesp.github.io/Responsive-Dashboard/

 ### Usage

 Simply clone, or download and unzip this repository and access the root via your browser.
 There is only one page on show (`index.html`), and the relevant sections have been commented.

-#### AngularJS
+#### jQuery

-AngularJS is simply being used to power the sidebar toggle (side in and out).
+jQuery is simply being used to power the sidebar toggle (side in and out).
 It does a combination of detecting the browser size and managing a `toggle` cookie to keep the state the same when the page is reloaded.
-Check out the `js/angular/bootstrap.js` file.
+Check out the `js/jquery/bootstrap.js` file.

-This functionality can easily be replaced using jQuery, however this wasn't used in my project.
+Please check the [master branch](https://github.com/Ehesp/Responsive-Dashboard) for the AngularJS implementation of this.

 #### Theme